Health HQ is your travel doctor on the Gold Coast

 The Health HQ travel clinic has a wide range of the most effective travel health products, first aid kits and mosquito protection so please ask us if we stock any travel supplies you need.

-Our travel doctors can see travellers 1-on-1, or if you are travelling with a group or sporting team, we
+The travel doctors at Health HQ either see travellers 1-on-1, in a family group or, if you are travelling with a group or sporting team, we

 can see several people in the same consultation.